kysely-org/kysely/site/docs/recipes/expressions.md

 }
 ```

-This helper can now be used in any query that has the `person` table joined:
+This helper can now be used in any query, and would work just fine if "person" table is in context:

 ```ts
 const doggoPersons = await db